ahujaya/Energy-Prediction-of-Domestic-Appliances-Dataset-R/README.md

 # Tasks

-1.Understand the data
+- Understand the data
-2.Transform the data
+- Transform the data
-3.Build models and investigate the importance of each variable 4.Use your model for prediction
+- Build models and investigate the importance of each variable
+- Use your model for prediction
-5.Comparing with a linear regression model
+- Comparing with a linear regression model